The Banquet of Jupille: History

-The Banquet of Jupille was commissioned by the Belgian state and the city of Liège to the artist Auguste Chauvin.
-A contract amounting to 10,000 Belgian Franc was signed on 1 May 1855, with 3,000 Francs to be paid as an advance for the sketch, 3,000 Francs once half the work is complete and the remaining 4,000 Francs once the work is completed.
+The contract by which the Belgian state and the city of Liège commissioned The Banquet of Jupille from Chauvin was signed on 1 May 1855.
+The sum specified was 10,000 Belgian Francs, with 3,000 Francs to be paid as an advance for the sketch, 3,000 Francs once half the work was complete and the remaining 4,000 Francs once the work had been completed.
 The city of Liège contributed 3,000 Francs and the rest was covered by the State.
-Auguste Chauvin started work on the subject immediately, and completed in 1861.
-The delay in its execution was due to Chauvin's illness and his dual functions as director of the arts academy and interim professor of the antique drawing class.
+Chauvin started work on the subject immediately, finishing in 1861.
+The delay in its execution was due to Chauvin's illness and his dual functions as director of the Liège arts academy and interim professor of the antique drawing class.

-Artist

-Born in Liège in 1810, Auguste Chauvin moved to Aix-la-Chapelle in 1816.
-He trained there to become an architect, and learned the basics of drawing and painting from Jean Baptiste Bastiné.
-After working as a master mason for several years, he gave up this career in 1831, decided to follow his artistic vocation and went to study at the Düsseldorf Academy of Fine Arts with Wilhelm von Schadow.
-From 1832 to 1841, he continued his training in Düsseldorf while serving for a few months each year as official painter to the court of Neuwied.
-In 1841, he returned to Liège, where he was offered a position as professor at the Royal Academy of Fine Arts.
-He had a long teaching career at the Academy, which ended with his retirement in 1880.
-When he completed and exhibited Le Banquet de Jupille at the Antwerp Salon in 1861, Chauvin had not had any notable exhibitions for almost ten years, which was probably caused by his workload at the Academy, which had increased greatly following the death of Barthélemy Vieillevoye in 1855.
+When he completed and exhibited The Banquet of Jupille at the Antwerp Salon in 1861, Chauvin had not had any notable exhibitions for almost ten years, which was probably caused by his workload at the Academy, which had increased greatly following Barthélemy Vieillevoye's death in 1855.